-Throughout the course students will be assessed through choreography, performance and appreciation.
+Throughout the course students will be assessed through exploring and responding, creating/making and presenting/ performing

 The study of Dance in Year 9 can support students who choose to continue their studies in their senior years.
-Students can choose to study a Certificate II in Dance in Year 10 and then continue on to study General Dance or to complete a Certificate III in Dance in Year 11 and 12 Appreciation
+Students can to study General Dance or to complete a Certificate III in Dance in Year 11 and 12.